Last Updated: April 22, 2019

 Typically, collectors will say ” I’ve got a woteva pressing of summink-oruvvah and it sounds great!”
 “Sounds great” and its food-equivalent “tastes great“has little meaning beyond “I like it“.
 Not to dispute someone’s liking, but our likes are often different, few of us have the same quality audio systems, breadth of listening history, or taste.
 What sounds great to you may not sound so great to me.
 For an insight, check “writer-about-thinking”, Eduard de Bono and his “Village Venus” effect.
 “She’s the most beautiful girl I have ever seen” Yes, but you have never travelled beyond your own village.
 If you had, you would know she is nothing out of the ordinary.
 Now Italian girls…Mama Mia!

 The journey beyond “likes” is to explicit comparison, something compared with something else.
 Try to compare alternative editions with original pressings, and make that comparison on a fairly revealing high-end audio system , and make a point of listening to a number of different high-end systems of friends.
 (It’s often surprising how different a record can sound on another system, tuned to different priorities).
+Some systems are warm , friendly and very forgiving.
+Others are highly analytical and revealing.
+Mine is at this latter end, and forgives nothing.
+The best are absolutely neutral, transparent, with no hifi attributes, and just return what the engineer recorded, closest to what the instruments sounded like in the studio.

 Different issues of the same recording often have differences in dynamic and tonal range, rhythm and timing, and may exhibit different gain or feature instrument distortion.
 Records made at different times, by different people, from different generation copy tapes, sound different.
 Comparing two different issues, sometimes some instruments all but disappear, others stand well forward, like a different record.
 Superior engineering can reveal hitherto unappreciated artist intent and inter-musician interaction – the holy grail of musical coherence, while bad engineering can obliterate it.